 Anyway, a few things I feel I need to point out, since they make me crazy:

 (Oh!
 Hey!
-Look, here's a handy graphic guide for the ten most egregious errors:.
+Look, here's a handy graphic guide for the ten most egregious errors: 10 Words You Need to Stop Misspelling.
 It's great.
 Read.
 Learn.
 Do.)

 accept: verb.
 To take or receive something offered.
 "She graciously accepted his gift."
 Also to agree or consent to something.
 "To avoid bloodshed, the two sides accepted the treaty."
 Also to undertake the duties, responsibilties of something.
 "When he is sworn in, the president-elect accepts the office of president."